deepu9951/flask-api-ETL-assessment/README.md

 ## 8 .
 Frontend
 The project uses streamlit as a front-end that enables the users to render the API responses dynamically.
 An extra API is also developed to render the order details of active customers.

-Run the following command in the same virtual environment in a separate terminal to run the streamlit application
+Run the following command in the same virtual environment in a separate terminal to run the streamlit application.
+(Execute the command on Step 3 before executing the command below)
 ```
 streamlit run streamlit_app.py
 ```